JessZuchowski/java-fundamentals/inheritance/src/README06lab.md

 # Lab 06: Composition and Inheritance

+Java practice in inheritance by creating a restaurant review app.

 ## Feature Tasks:

 1. Create a class to represent a Restaurant.
 Each restaurant should have a name, number of stars, and a price category.
 Implement a toString method and test it.
 Write a test to create an instance of Restaurant and ensure that toString is working.